Connect

 Today we’d like to introduce you to Charissa Whillock.

 My name is Charissa, and today, I am a full-time freelance singing actor & voiceover artist.
-I suppose my story begins with a meticulous mentor, my first private vocal instructor.
-At the age of 12 my mother signed me up for vocal lessons, at the suggestion of my choir teacher, and I underwent several years of classical training.
-This kind of instruction took my mere interest in music to a place of scholarly importance.
-As a result of this training, I thrived in an audition-based choir, Austin Girl’s Choir, and blossomed into Westwood High School’s choral program and immersed myself in several theatre classes after fully committing to crafting my skills in performance.
+My story begins with a meticulous mentor, my first private vocal instructor.
+At the age of 12, my mother signed me up for vocal lessons at the suggestion of my choir teacher, and I underwent several years of classical training.
+This kind of instruction took my interest in music to a place of scholarly importance.
+As a result of this training, I thrived in an audition-based choir, Austin Girl’s Choir.
+I blossomed in Westwood High School’s choral program and immersed myself in several theatre classes after fully committing to crafting my skills in performance.
+When my college education began, I knew I would be a performer.
+But, I didn’t want the schools to define my performance.
+I wanted more of everything I was exposed to: Musical Theatre, Opera, Jazz, Choral Music, etc. So, I began my college degree in Wichita, Kansas, as a double major in Musical Theatre and Vocal Performance.
+While at Wichita State, I performed in fully staged operas, built up my experience in dance, and unraveled some of the mysteries of a performance career.
+Once I finished my Bachelor’s Degree from Wichita State University, I searched to solidify my career.
+I was hungry for the information that voice teachers seem to conjure up and give to their students.
+My curiosity led me to Texas State University in San Marcos, TX, where I obtained a Master’s Degree in Vocal Performance and Pedagogy.
+I kept performing classically based works during my graduate studies.
+During this time, I was asked to play the most challenging role in my operatic career, The Governess in Benjamin Britten’s The Turn of the Screw.

 After my two degrees, I moved back to my hometown of Austin, Texas.
 The town I grew up in had changed quite a bit.
 I auditioned for anything performance-based I could get my hands on.
 I ended up starring in a Mozart Opera set in the Star Wars Universe, leaning into the night scene with a series called Cabernet Cabaret, brought multiple musical theatre roles to life in the Texas Hill Country, sang in a holiday trio called the Vintage Dreams, performed with some classical cats who reimagine classical music through series called Beerthoven, voiced several characters for a VR video game titled, Vacation Simulator by Owlchemy Studios, vocal coached high schoolers at several fine arts programs, and so much more.
+My current focus is expanding my company, Crossover Charissa LLC, where I aim to tell stories through complex performative narratives and inspire creativity through my musical creation.
+I teach industry professionals at my studio, voice the English version of MeowMeowKitty on Koté TV, and host a free live show where I sing anything from Mozart to Mazzy Star.
+I’ll always remain committed to a diverse musical experience and thrive on opportunities in performance, composition, and celebrating many musical genres.

 Thanks for sharing that.
-So, maybe next you can tell us a bit more about your work?
+So, you could tell us a bit more about your work.

-My range and sensibility make me uniquely good at singing an operatic aria, then immediately switching to a gospel-styled ballad.
+My range and sensibility make me uniquely good at singing an operatic aria and immediately switching to a gospel-styled ballad.
 I show off these capabilities on my Twitch Channel through live weekly performances.
 The list of tunes my viewers can choose from is over 500+ songs long and features musical theatre, jazz, opera, pop, rock, blues, and alternative musical stylings.
 I also have a feature on my channel that encapsulates my experience with voiceover work.
 Viewers of my channel can redeem a list of character voices in which I will sing a song.
 This added feature on my channel stretches my abilities and uniquely builds upon my expertise.
 Oh yeah—and I taught myself how to play piano well enough to accompany my singing in most of these songs.
 Something that took me years to build the skillset for.
 I am truly proud of the environment I have found performing on Twitch and hope to continue live-streaming for the rest of my career.

 Is there a quality that you most attribute to your success?